Mayor and Members of Council,

 Director, Public Information and Media Relations

-This is the number of undelivered bus trips throughout the whole bus network.
+This is the weekly number of undelivered bus trips throughout the whole bus network.
 Trips that are not able to be delivered will be shown in the Travel Planner and Transit app.

 Bus fleet availability is a measure of how many buses are available to deliver service to customers.
 The number of buses available for service and service requirements fluctuates every day for various reasons including the number of scheduled trips changing or additional maintenance work being done.